-I really wanted to take a long distance train trip during my Winter Break.
-I called Elizabeth and Bob Alkire to see if I could come up and they said "Yes!"
-They had wanted me to ride to Lakewood on the Sounder plus the new First Hill Streetcar in Seattle.
-Seattle Link Light Rail had expanded by three more stations so we could do that too.
-The Skytrain up in Vancouver could also be done but I would have to renew my passport which I did.
-I got my Amtrak tickets from Santa Ana to Los Angeles in coach, sleeping car on the Coast Starlight to Portland with a night there, then Business Class on the Talgo to Seattle with three nights there.
-Coming home, a Sleeping car on the Coast Starlight then coach home to Santa Ana.
+I really wanted to go for a long distance train trip during my Winter Break.
+I called Elizabeth and Bob Alkire to see if I could come up and they said "Yes!", suggesting we ride Sounder to Lakewood and the new First Hill Streetcar in Seattle.
+In addition, Seattle Link Light Rail had expanded by three more stations.
+Skytrain in Vancouver could also be ridden, but I would have to renew my passport which I did.
+I bought my Amtrak tickets from Santa Ana to Los Angeles in coach, then a sleeping car on the Coast Starlight to Portland with a night there, Business Class on the Amtrak Cascades to Seattle with three nights there.
+Coming home, a sleeping car on the Coast Starlight then coach home to Santa Ana.
 It should be an interesting trip.

 The Santa Ana station on a lovely cool morning.

-Pacific Surfliner 763 to Goleta arrived and I took a left handed window seat.
-The train departed and my first seat partner detrained at Anaheim.
-I enjoyed my two seats until Fullerton where another gentleman joined me.
-The train burnt up the rails to Los Angeles where we arrived early on Track 10 next to the Southwest Chief.
-I walked around the front of the train and walked towards where Sleeping Car 1432 would board.
+Pacific Surfliner 763 to Goleta arrived and I chose a window seat on the left.
+The train departed and my first seat partner detrained at Anaheim so I enjoyed my two seats until Fullerton, where another gentleman joined me.
+The train burnt up the rails to Los Angeles where we arrived early on Track 10 next to the Southwest Chief and I walked around the front of the train towards where Sleeping Car 1432 would board.

-Pacific Surfliner 763 left LAUPT for Goleta.
-A few minutes later Pacific Surfliner 768 arrived this morning as well as all the Metrolink trains that come and go from the station.
+Pacific Surfliner 763 departed for Goleta.
+A few minutes later, Pacific Surfliner 768 arrived, as well as all the Metrolink trains that originate or terminate here.

 The Santa Ynez River as we continued north.
-High water was seen as we made our way through Grover and it was really wet out as we made our way into San Luis Obispo but it was a good day to be on a train.
-I detrained for some luggage tags with success then returned to the dryness of the train and watched my DVD of Randy Rhoads "Six String God" as we departed at 4:28 PM {3:35 PM} and headed up Cuesta Grade.
+High water was seen as we made our way through Grover Beach and it was raining hard as we made our way into San Luis Obispo.
+I detrained for some luggage tags with success then returned to the dryness of the train and watched Randy Rhoads' "Six String God" as we departed at 4:28 PM {3:35 PM} and made our way up Cuesta Grade.

-The Coast Starlight took the Goldtree Horseshoe Curve on this very wet afternoon.
-At Chorro we took the siding for a later-unning southbound Coast Starlight train 11.
-As the train climbed the rest of the Cuesta Grade I headed to the dining car for my dinner where I had a great steak and was seated with a man going to a wedding in Portland, a lady who owns Scale Models and another man going home to Yuba City.
-There was also one of our rare mileage riders, Judy, returning home to Klamath Falls and a guy from Whitehorse, Yukon.
-I have made many new friends today.
-The train stopped in Paso Robles and about twenty minutes later, that DVD ended so next I put on "Miley Cyrus Live at the O2" that took me to Salinas and beyond.
-At Salinas I took a fresh air break and we departed after an extended stop for baggage at 7:51 PM {6:28 PM} and headed to San Jose.
-Next it was the "Best of Both Worlds Concert" that took me almost to San Jose, from which we departed at 9:46 PM {8:24 PM} and I made up my room on this very wet night.
+The Coast Starlight rounded the Goldtree Horseshoe Curve on this very wet afternoon.
+At Chorro, we entered the siding for a late-running southbound Coast Starlight Train 11.
+As we ascended the rest of the Cuesta Grade, I went to the dining car for my dinner where I had a great steak and was seated with a man going to a wedding in Portland, a lady who owns scale models and another man going home to Yuba City.
+There was also one of our rare mileage riders, Judy, returning home to Klamath Falls and a man from Whitehorse, Yukon.
+We stopped in Paso Robles then about twenty minutes later, the DVD ended and I chose "Miley Cyrus Live at the O2" that took me to Salinas and beyond.
+At Salinas, I stepped off for a fresh air break and we departed after an extended stop for baggage at 7:51 PM {6:28 PM}, bound for San Jose.
+The last DVD of the day was "Best of Both Worlds Concert" that took me almost to San Jose, from which we departed at 9:46 PM {8:24 PM} and I made up my room on this very wet night.

-1/5/2017 I got up at 6:00 AM and after changing into my clothes, went into the Pacific Parlour Car, which was an ice box this morning, to wait for breakfast.
-At 6:30 AM I was seated with a man going to Dunsmuir and my friend from Whitehorse.
-I had buttermilk pancakes along with sausage patties, tea and orange juice.
-During breakfast we made the stop in Dunsmuir then afterwards, and armed with a second cup of tea, I made my way back to my room as the train rounded the Cantara Loop.
-The climb out of the Sacramento River Canyon was beautiful as the ground was snow-covered.
-I called Chris Parker to check in with him then Mount Shasta came into view.
+1/5/2017 I arose at 6:00 AM and after my morning preparations, went into the Pacific Parlour Car, which was an ice box this morning, to wait for breakfast.
+At 6:30 AM, I was seated with a man going to Dunsmuir and my friend from Whitehorse.
+I had buttermilk pancakes along with sausage patties, tea and orange juice and during breakfast, we stopped in Dunsmuir then afterwards, and armed with a second cup of tea, I made my way back to my room as the train rounded the Cantara Loop.
+The climb out of the Sacramento River Canyon was beautiful as the ground was snow-covered and I called my friend Chris Parker to catch up with him.

 Mount Shasta in all her glory this morning.